-All operations in a KBC project must be authorized.
+All operations in a Keboola project must be authorized.
 This is technically done using API tokens (also called Storage API tokens, SAPI tokens, and Storage tokens).

-KBC is built using the API-first approach; almost every operation done in KBC is in fact an API call and uses an API token.
+Keboola is built using the API-first approach; almost every operation done in Keboola is in fact an API call and uses an API token.
 A token is valid only within a single project (hence the name Storage API token).

 Apart from API tokens, there are also management tokens, which are used to perform operations outside individual projects.

-Tokens can be managed from the Users & Settings — API Tokens page.
+Tokens can be managed from the Project Settings > API Tokens page.

 Tokens that belong to project administrators are called master tokens.
 Their description is the email of the user they belong to.
 Master tokens cannot be modified, shared or deleted.
-The only way to delete a master token is by removing the user from the project on the Users & Settings — Users page.
+The only way to delete a master token is by removing the user from the project on the Project Settings > Users page.

 A single user has only a single master token.
 In addition, master tokens are the only ones which can be used to create other tokens.
-A master token has always access to all components, so having it allows you to do everything that can be otherwise done via the KBC Administration UI.
+A master token has always access to all components, so having it allows you to do everything that can be otherwise done via the Keboola administration user interface.

 API tokens are created

-Although tokens cannot be used to directly login to the KBC UI, they do allow executing almost all operations in a KBC project.
+Although tokens cannot be used to directly log in to the Keboola user interface, they do allow executing almost all operations in a Keboola project.
 As such, they must be treated as secret.
 Therefore the token string is shown only when the token is created and it is not accessible later.
 You should immediately refresh a token in case there is a suspicion that the token string was revealed to unauthorized persons.

 When creating a new token, the following rules apply:

 You should never share the same token in multiple applications.
-The number of tokens is not limited in any way, neither are any charges associated with them.
-Therefore, every time you need to provide someone with a KBC token, create a new one.
+The number of tokens is not limited in any way, and there are no charges associated with them.
+Therefore, every time you need to provide someone with a Keboola token, create a new one.

 In the Events tab, you can see all operations performed by that token:

-Note: History of token operations is kept for 6 months.
+Note: The history of token operations is kept for 6 months.
 If you are interested in events associated with a particular storage object, view the events in Storage.

 To add users with access limited to only some of your data, create a new token: